+MENU: ICHUES INFERENCESS OTC Library Select Language Unit of Measurement Menu Exit Brishtness: 35 Darker ↑ Lishter ↓ Press ← to exit

+About the Code Reader ADJUSTMENTS / SETTINGS AND DTC LIBRARY
-- Use the SCROLL button, as necessary, to highlight DTC Library in the MENU, then press the ENTER/FF button. - The Enter DTC screen displays.
-The screen shows the code "P0000", with the "P" highlighted. - Use the SCROLL button, as necessary, to scroll to the desired DTC type (P=Powertrain, U=Network, B=Body, C=Chassis), then press the DTC SCROLL button.
-The next character will highlight.

-3. Select the remaining characters in the DTC in the same way, pressing the DTC SCROLL button to confirm each character.
-When you have selected all the DTC characters, press the ENTER/FF button to view the DTC definition.
+- The Enter DTC screen displays.
+The screen shows the code "P0001", with the "P" flashing. - 2.
+Use the UP (\triangle) and DOWN (\bigtriangledown) buttons, as necessary, to scroll to the desired DTC type (P=Powertrain, U=Network, B=Body, C=Chassis), then press the DTC SCROLL Production. - The selected character displays "solid". and the next character begins flashing. - 3.
+Select the remaining characters in the DTC in the same way, pressing the DTC SCROLL P button to confirm each character.
+When you have selected all DTC characters, press the the ENTER/FF - button to view the DTC definition. - If you entered a "Generic" DTC (DTCs that start with "P0", "P2" and some "P3"): - The selected DTC and DTC definition (if available), show on the Code Reader's LCD display.

+If a definition for the DTC you entered is not available, the "To Link" screen displays.

-- If you entered a "Generic" DTC (DTCs that start with "P0", "P2" and some "P3"): - The selected DTC and DTC definition (if available), show on the Code Reader's LCD display. - If you entered a "Manufacturer-Specific" DTC (DTCs that start with "P1" and some "P3"): - The "Select Manufacturer" screen displays. - Use the SCROLL button, as necessary, to highlight the appropriate manufacturer, then press the ENTER/FF button to display the correct DTC for your vehicle. - If a definition for the DTC you entered is not available, an advisory message shows on the Code Reader's LCD display. - If you wish to view definitions for additional DTCs, press the ENTER/FF button to return to the Enter DTC screen, and repeat steps 2 and 3. - 5.
-When all desired DTCs have been viewed, press the ERASE 🐑 button to exit the DTC Library.
+- If you entered a "Manufacturer-Specific" DTC (DTCs that start with "P1" and some "P3"): - The "Select Manufacturer" screen displays. - Use the UP (and DOWN (buttons, as necessary, to highlight

+If a definition for the DTC you entered is not available, an advisory message shows on the CanOBD2 Code Reader's display.

+4. If you wish to view definitions for additional DTCs, press the ENTER/FF mail button to return to the DTC Library screen, and repeat steps 2 and 3.

+5. When all desired DTCs have been viewed, press the ERASE M button to exit the DTC Library.

+button to display the correct DTC for your vehicle.

+About the Code Reader ADJUSTMENTS / SETTINGS AND DTC LIBRARY